Polumm/VideosToSlides-SlideEx/README.md

 # VideosToSlides-SlideEx

 This is an easy tool for you to extract slides from videos in the target folder.
 You should select the ROI first.
 The program will detect changes in the ROI, and extract key frames from the videos.
-Then you can enjoy the PDF version of slides.
+Then you can enjoy the PDF version of slides stemming from videos.

 ```python
 python SlideEx.py